microsoft/Nonprofits/ProductsAndServices/ActivisimAndAwareness/SocialListening/KeywordSentimentAnalysis/Microsoft-NewsTemplate/README.md

 -   Power BI Desktop (latest version)

--   Power BI Pro (to share the template with others)
+-   Power BI Pro (to publish the template to share with others)

--   Twitter Account

 ### How to Install